-Engage your employees/front line
+Engage your employees and front line

-How to get your employees to be engaged and driven to provide top-tier customer experiences?
+How to get your employees to be engaged and driven to provide top-tier guest experiences?
 Invest in employee development programs.
 Creating an environment where employees have responsibility that they find fulfilling is key.
 According to Deloitte, there are 5 keys to employees feeling fulfilled in their work:

 - Purposeful work